 Currently more than 45 languages are taught in Victorian schools providing rich cultural experiences and developing global connections.
 Starting in 2014, the students at Glenroy West Primary School have been involved in the Indonesian language program.
-Students from Foundation to Year 6 participate in weekly lessons, and whole school activities take place each year.
+Students from Foundation to Year 6 participate in weekly lessons.
+Whole school activities take place each year such as

 The aims of learning an additional languages are to develop knowledge, understanding and skills so that students:

 ● are able to translate and communicate in the language they are learning